What is workplace safety?

 - Provide the required training and information in regards to the performance of their duties.

-This legislation works to protect employees and ensure they are provided with a safe working environment, without the presence of harassment or bullying.
+The NSW Work Health And Safety Act 2011 also works to protect employees and ensure they have a workplace that is free from workplace bullying, sexual harassment or age discrimination.
 Failure to comply with the Act will usually result in liability and penalties for employers.

 Furthermore, it is important that employees ensure they act according to workplace safety guidelines and they do not put anyone into dangerous situations, as compensation may be denied in such instances.